Criminal Defense

 You will face those penalties only if you’re convicted, so contact our West Palm Beach DUI lawyer today to discuss your case.

-Saving Your License After A Dui Arrest
+Saving Your License After A DUI Arrest

 When you’re arrested for a DUI in Florida, you’ll forfeit your license and receive a “Notice of Suspension” in its place.
 This notice allows you to drive for ten more days before your license is suspended.